 We perform SAR post-incident analysis to evaluate operational facts and process in current and historic search operations.
 These services are performed without cost or obligation to the Agency Having Jurisdiction (AHJ).

-Virtual Search, LLC is currently working with the Jacksonville, FL Fire Department in their development of MEPSAR (Missing and Endangered Person Search and Rescue).
+Virtual Search, LLC completed the Land Search and Rescue Technician Instructor Training for the Jacksonville, FL Fire Department and their continued development of MEPSAR (Missing and Endangered Person Search and Rescue).
+We have run multiple VSP training courses and have broadened our course offerings with a course on the use of SARTopo for mapping applications.
 We have also spent time in development with programs in Washington, Mississippi, Nevada, Arkansas, and Alaska to refine their SAR Programs.

-We continue to fine tune every aspect of our process to insure the information provided is current, accurate, and actionable to search resources and Incident Command Staff.
+We continue to fine tune every aspect of our process to ensure the information provided is current, accurate, and actionable to search resources and Incident Command Staff.

-Our services have been used by the states of Alaska, Washington, Nevada, Mississippi, Arkansas, Florida, and others, as well as requested for searches in Australia and Canada.
+Our services have been used by the states of Alaska, Washington, Nevada, Mississippi, Arkansas, Florida, and Michigan, as well as requested for searches in Australia, Egypt, and Canada.
 All VSP Services are being produced and distributed by trained VSP Analysts for searches throughout the US, and around the world.
 As knowledge of our process spreads, so does our user base.

-As an instructor in Search Management, and as a continuing Practitioner in the science of finding lost subjects, Mr. Burke has developed one of the most significant methodologies for understanding the complexities of search operations and those who become lost.
-By utilizing a broad base of information and harnessing the power of the internet, Mr. Burke has taken the understanding of the Lost Person from an elementary drawing to a full color, high definition picture of the Missing.
+As an instructor in Search Management, and as a continuing Practitioner in the science of finding lost subjects, Mr. Burke has developed one of the most significant methodologies for understanding and processing the complexities of search operations and those who become lost.
+By utilizing a broad base of information and harnessing the power of the internet, Mr. Burke has taken the understanding of the Lost Person from an elementary drawing to a full color, high-definition picture of the missing.
 This image, with all of its depth, breadth, and definition, is then put through an algorithm with human VSP Analysts trained to understand the subject within the environment under which they became lost.

 As a result, SAR Resources at the outset of any search are provided with the most intricate and accurate picture of the lost subject and their environment in our experience.
 This process, when fully utilized , has historically achieved greater than 83-85% probability that the subject will be found in the operational period in which it is used.
 While there is no guarantee of similar results in the next case we conduct a VSP in, we are confident in giving search managers and SAR resources a picture like no other, and the possibility of achieving results they have never had in the past.